Airbnb forecast revenue above estimates on premium rentals demand

 Travel companies, including hotel operator Marriott and United Airlines, have noted that high-end travelers are buoying results as the lower-end customers struggle amid sticky inflation and economic uncertainty.

-San Francisco-based Airbnb expects 2026 revenue to increase "at least low double-digits", while analysts had estimated 10.24 per cent.
+San Francisco-based Airbnb expects 2026 revenue to increase "at least low double-digits", roughly in line with analysts' estimates of 10.24 per cent.

 The firm, however, does not expect adjusted core profit margin growth this year as it continues to reinvest in marketing, product and technology.